-Year under review and future growth
+Year under Review and Future Growth

-I am extremely thrilled that we have been able to generate monthly profits on a regular basis to achieve our first ever annual profit in the history of EBFSL and which is fully detailed in the financial statements.
-Briefly, we achieved an operating profit of \$40,260 less interest expense (\$23,615) resulting in a net profit of \$16,645 - add back extra ordinary item - prior years tax losses not previously brought into account of \$245,256 creating a total comprehensive profit of \$261,901 for the year.
+Once again I am extremely thrilled that we have been able to generate monthly profits on a regular to achieve our second consecutive annual profit and which is fully detailed in the financial statement.

+Briefly we achieved an operating profit of \$124,998 less other expenses -interest / Income tax (\$52,634) resulting in a net profit of \$72,364 albeit down on last year which included add back of extra ordinary item - "prior year's tax losses not previously brought into account" of \$245,256.